microsoft/FeatureManagement-Dotnet/README.md

 **Note:** if `variant` is specified, only *one* feature should be specified.

 By default, all listed features must be enabled for the feature tag to be rendered.
 This behavior can be overidden by adding the `requirement` attribute as seen in the example below.
-Note that the `requirement` attribute will have no effect on `variant`.

 ``` HTML+Razor
 <feature name="FeatureX,FeatureY" requirement="Any">